 Their sophomore year was a bit more eventful.
 Many of the women transferred at the end of 1966, for various reasons.
 The book then delves into individual biographies—each of the women wrote her own.

 Jo married Ken Alexander in 1968.
-Ken was born and raised in Fort Thomas, and they met at Centre.
+Ken grew up in Bellevue and Fort Thomas, and graduated from Highlands High School in 1963.
+He and Jo met at Centre.
 They had three children: Laura, was born in 1971, Mary Claire in 1974 and Sarah in 1979.
 Ken joined the Federal Bureau of Investigation in 1969, and together they moved around as his job required, eventually landing in Fort Thomas in 1978.
 They still live here today, as do their three grown daughters and nine of their 10 grandchildren (one is in college).

 Jo was always involved in the community, and in her 40s earned her Master's degree at Northern Kentucky University and was hired as a teacher at Newport High School.
 Later she worked as a librarian at Mildred Dean Elementary in Newport.
 She retired in 2008.